Japeri Line: History

-The average headway during peak hours is 6 to 18 minutes.
+The average headway during peak hours is 10 minutes.

 The route is the longest of all SuperVia lines and the one with the longest acceleration time of the trains between Engenheiro Pedreira and Japeri, with 5 to 7 minutes of acceleration, and reaching speeds above 80 km/h.

 The Dom Pedro II-Japeri line is the initial branch of the defunct Center Line of Central do Brasil Railway.
 The stretch between Japeri and Monte Azul, Minas Gerais is currently operated only for cargo trains.

+As of March 2024, this line operates with the following pattern: